Introduction

 Career Growth Path

-The career progression for a Front Office Manager typically follows this timeline:
+The progression path for a Front Office Manager typically follows these stages:

-- Junior Front Office Manager (0–2 years): Focus on foundational responsibilities like check-in procedures and guest inquiries, with guidance from senior managers.
+- Junior Front Office Manager (0–2 years): Focuses on foundational responsibilities such as check-in processes and basic front desk management under supervision.

-- Front Office Manager (2–5 years): Handles core responsibilities such as room management and sales operations while collaborating cross-functionally to optimize operational efficiency.
+- Front Office Manager (2–5 years): Handles core responsibilities, including guest service, revenue management, and team leadership while maintaining operational efficiency.

-- Lead/Principal Front Office Manager (8–12+ years): Sets the direction for front office operations, represents the function externally, and drives significant impacts on guest experience and revenue metrics.
+- Lead/Principal Front Office Manager (8+ years): Sets the strategic direction for front office operations, represents the function externally, and ensures exceptional service quality.

 - Revenue Management